afikrim/afikrim/README.md

 ## 🙇 Intro
-I'm a Fullstack Engineer at [Deliv](https://deliv.co.id), The premium service focuses on helping SME (Small Medium Enterprise) to run their business, as well as help them manage reports of their sales.
+I'm a **Software Engineer (BE)** at [Ruangguru](https://ruangguru.com), The premium service focuses on helping students in understanding school curriculums, as well as helping with exams, particularly standardised tests.
 Outside of work, I often spend my time exploring new technologies for web development.

 ![Profile views counter](https://komarev.com/ghpvc/?username=afikrim&&style=for-the-badge)